Certificado de Delitos de Naturaleza Sexual

 Step 2: Complete the Modelo de Solicitud + Gather documents.

 Step 3: Attend your appointment with your documents.
-Within a day you will receive your results via email.
-If you applied in Madrid, you will receive an SMS with an access code that allows you to download your certificate as many times as needed.
+Depending on the office, they may print the results for you.
+If not, within a day you will receive your results via email or SMS with an access code that allows you to download your certificate as many times as needed.

 That’s it!

-Finally, go ahead and save your certificate to your Google Drive and a USB Drive.
+Finally, go ahead and save your certificate to the cloud and a USB Drive.
 Make sure to print it out and turn it into the school.

 Back to Navigation